QuTech-Delft/qne-adk/README.md

 # Quantum Network Explorer ADK
-Application Development Kit to interact with the Quantum Network Explorer.
-With the QNE-ADK you can create your application and experiment and run it locally using the commands.
+The QNE-ADK is a Quantum Network Explorer - Application Development Kit that allows you to create your own applications and experiments and run them on a simulator.
+As of now, the ADK can only run experiments locally.
+Remote interaction with the Quantum Network Explorer will be added in later updates.

+With the ADK you can create your own application using the ``qne application create`` command (see Commands below).
+An application directory is generated for you with all the necessary files for you to configure and prepare for an experiment.
+When configuring an application, you specify the different roles and what types of inputs your application uses.
+In addition, you write the functionality of your application using the NetQASM library.

+After creating and configuring an application, you can create an experiment for it using the ``qne experiment create`` command.
+Also here an experiment directory is generated with all necessary files.
+When configuring your experiment you can give values to the inputs that were specified when creating your application.
+You also choose which channels and nodes you use in your network and which role is linked to which node.
+A network consists of channels and each channel consists of two nodes.
+The nodes can communicate with each other using the channel between them.

+Once your experiment is configured you are ready to run it using the ``qne experiment run`` command.
+Your experiment is parsed and sent to the NetSquid simulator.
+After some time your experiment run will be finished and a results directory will be generated in which all the results of your experiment are stored.

 ## Prerequisites
 - A modern Linux 64-bit (x86_64) operating system.
-If you don’t have linux you could run it via virtualization, e.g. using VirtualBox.
-If you have Windows 10 you can also use the [Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) subsystem.
+If you don’t have Linux you could run it via virtualization, e.g. using VirtualBox.
+If you have Windows 10 or 11 you can also use the [Bash on Ubuntu](https://docs.microsoft.com/en-us/windows/wsl/) subsystem.
+- A [virtual environment](https://docs.python.org/3/library/venv.html) should be created and activated before creating an application.
-- Python version 3.6 or higher and pip version 19 or higher.
+- Python version 3.7 or higher and pip version 19 or higher.
 - NetQASM makes use of SquidASM for which you need credentials in order to use it.
-These credentials can either be obtained by registering on the forum of [NetSquid](https://forum.netsquid.org/ "NetSquid").
+These credentials can be obtained by registering on the forum of [NetSquid](https://forum.netsquid.org/).

 ## Installation
-To install all the required packages, execute the following commands:
+To install all the required packages, execute the following command:

 ```
 pip install qne-adk
 ```

 After installing the qne-cli, you can install SquidASM.
-Replace '{netsquid-user-name}' and '{netsquid-password}' with the credenials you registered on [NetSquid](https://forum.netsquid.org/ "NetSquid"):
+Replace '{netsquid-user-name}' and '{netsquid-password}' with the credentials you registered on [NetSquid](https://forum.netsquid.org/):

 ```
 pip install squidasm --extra-index-url=https://{netsquid-user-name}:{netsquid-password}@pypi.netsquid.org